Mathematical Framework for Online Social Media Auditing: Conclusion and Future Research

 There are several exciting directions for future work, including the following.
-A major goal going forward is to evince our regulation procedure on real social media content.
-Specifically, while our work propose a theoretical framework for SMP regulation, we left several fundamental questions that revolve around implementability, such as, how do we know if the framework is effective or useful?
+A major goal going forward is to evince our auditing procedure on real social media content.
+Specifically, while our work propose a theoretical framework for SMP auditing, we left several fundamental questions that revolve around implementability, such as, how do we know if the framework is effective or useful?
 What are the metrics that should be used?
 We are currently investigating these kind of questions.
 From the technical perspective, there are many interesting generalizations an open questions that we plan to investigate.
 For example, studying a sequential version of the testing problems proposed in this paper are of particular importance.
 Indeed, in real-world platforms decisions must be taken as quickly as possible so that proper countermeasures can be taken to suppress regulation violation.
 Moreover, real-world networks are gigantic and therefore it is quite important to study the performance of low-complexity algorithms.
 Also, it is of both theoretical and practical importance to consider more general probabilistic models which will, for example, capture the dynamic relationships between users, the varying influence of individual users within the platform, and in general weaken some of the assumptions we made about the behaviour of users, the platform/algorithm, the social relationships and dynamics.
-Finally, from the conceptual perspective, while our paper propose several definition for the notions of ``variability" and ``violation", there probably are other possible definitions, which take into account some perspectives of responsible regulation which we ignored, and are important to investigate.
+It would be interesting to consider more complicated/real-world motivated generative models, such as, higher-order Markov chains, as well as simple structured dependencies among the $\s{M}$ contents.
+In this paper we considered testing against a single agree upon definition for a reference feed.
+However, there is more than one ``natural/fair" way to filter contents.
+Accordingly, it would be more robust and general to require closeness to the set of ``natural/fair" references, which may be very different from one another.
+From the conceptual perspective, while our paper propose several definition for the notions of ``variability" and ``violation", there probably are other possible definitions, which take into account some perspectives of responsible regulation which we ignored, and are important to investigate.